initbiz/cumuluscore-plugin/README.md

 **ClusterFeatureLogRepository**

-`registerClusterFeatures(int $clusterId, array $features)` - the method log that this cluster has access to such features.
+`registerClusterFeatures(string $clusterSlug, array $features)` - the method log that this cluster has access to such features.

 **UserRepository**